-“Bedbugs (C. lectularius or C. hemipterus) are cosmopolite hematophagus insects, and recent outbreaks have been reported in all major occidental countries.
-Although they are suspected of transmitting more than 40 infectious agents, no report has yet definitively demonstrated that capacity., Bedbugs are brown and flat hematophagous insects.
-The 2 cosmopolite species, C. lectularius and C. hemipterus, feed on humans and/or domestic animals, and recent outbreaks have been reported in occidental countries.
+“Bedbugs are brown and flat hematophagous insects.
+The 2 cosmopolite species, Cimex lectularius and Cimex hemipterus, feed on humans and/or domestic animals, and recent outbreaks have been reported in occidental countries.
 Site assessment for bedbug eradication is complex but can be assured, despite emerging insecticide resistance, by hiring a pest-control manager.
 The common dermatological presentation of bites is an itchy maculopapular wheal.
 Urticarial reactions and anaphylaxis can also occur.
 Bedbugs are suspected of transmitting infectious agents, but no report has yet demonstrated that they are infectious disease vectors.
 We describe 45 candidate pathogens potentially transmitted by bedbugs, according to their vectorial capacity, in the wild, and vectorial competence, in the laboratory.
 Because of increasing demands for information about effective control tactics and public health risks of bedbugs, continued research is needed to identify new pathogens in wild Cimex species (spp) and insecticide resistance.”

 Lowe, C. F., and M. G. Romney.
 2011.
 Bedbugs as vectors for drug-resistant bacteria.
 Emerging Infectious Diseases.
 17: 1132–1134.

-Letter to the editor describing how methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus faecium (VRE) were isolated from bed bugs that were found on patients.
-The prevalence of infections with these two bacteria in humans in Vancouver, British Columbia are discussed.
+Letter to the editor describing how methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus faecium (VRE) were isolated from bedbugs that were found on patients.
+The prevalence of bedbugs and infections with these two bacteria in humans in Vancouver, British Columbia are discussed.
 The authors conclude that “bedbugs carrying MRSA and/or VRE may have the potential to act as vectors for transmission.”